 Each of these Post-It-Notes is going to become a challenge or puzzle in your escape room.

-Converting your story map into a series of puzzles is easier said than done.
-The best way I've found to do this is by making your story map more detailed then converting each element into a puzzle.
+Converting your story flow chart into a series of puzzles is surprisingly difficult.
+The best way I've found to do this is to add as much detail as you can now.